kameshr/arduinal/README.md

 Copyright (c) 2014 Kamesh Raghavendra

-This program notifies changes in ambient temperature beyond a set threshold through a Twitter feed
+This application observes ambient temperature & intelligently notifies anomalies

 Requires Arduino Yun, OpenWRT 1.3+, SD card, temperature sensor

-This Arduino Yun sketch observes the ambient temperature and notifies significant changes through Twitter.
-Please update the header file & save it as "Accounts.h" before uploading the sketch.
-Enjoy!
+There are two components to this application:
+sketches: This runs in the ATmega32u4 side of the bridge, reports temperature changes
+rules-engine: This runs in the AR9331 OpenWRT Linux side of the bridge, detects anomalies in temperature

+Refer to INTALL for installation intructions

 See sample Twitter notifications here: https://twitter.com/arduinal